 Ready to make a gingerbread house but don’t know where to start?
-You could try one of those kits from the supermarket or you could make one from scratch at home.
-It will be fresher, tastier and you’ll have the pride of having done it yourself.
+You could try one of those kits from the supermarket or… make one from scratch at home!
+It will be fresher, tastier, and you’ll have the pride of having done it yourself.
 It’s also a great way to use up any Halloween candy you might still have!
-Making a gingerbread house can be a great family project and maybe even the start of a new tradition.
+Making a gingerbread house can be a great family project and maybe even the start of a new holiday tradition.

 1. Start small.
 Our first gingerbread house was exactly that–a house.